GeonYoon/eSharing/README.md

 # Eamily

-This is a web application that can create mutiple surveys and sends them through emails.
+This is a web application that can create mutiple surveys and send them through emails.
 Plus, this app can automatically shows the survey results from people who recieve the emails.
 Additionally app-users can login with Google account and buy the credits that can be used to create surveys

 ## How To Use